-The drive to Durness is next on your Scotland road trip.
-But that’s only if you’re following our Alternative North Coast 500 Route, heading anti-clockwise.
+Next up: things to do in Durness.
+But that’s only if you’re following our Alternative North Coast 500 Route, heading anti-clockwise on your famous Scotland roadtrip.
 You’ll now be leaving the Tongue area, hopefully after a beautiful Ben Hope climb.

 - Things to Do: Tongue – Durness